iainbryson/iainbryson.github.io/_posts/2015-03-21-expense-visualization.md

 Any sane web development today needs to work perfectly on mobile devices.
 I'd rather argue the side which says everything should mobile-only rather than desktop-only.
 So this visualization needed to be responsive.

-The easiest option is the default: `d3.js` reders to SVG, which is itself scalable.
+The easiest option is the default: `d3.js` renders to SVG, which is itself scalable.
 So just do nothing and users can resize the drawing at will.

 There are problems with this approach.
 Visual elements may fit on the screen and be perfectly rendered but they may also be tiny.
 Too tiny to read comfortably.
 The article ["Building Responsive Visualizations in d3.js"][building-responsive-visualizations-d3-js] elaborates on these problems and provides a solution: